-The Marsden Fund is proposal-based, and referees are asked to comment separately on both the proposal and the researcher(s), considering the above assessment criteria.
-The referee report consists of two important aspects: your comments on both proposal and researchers (section 1 below), and numeric grades for both the proposal and researchers (section 2 below).
-Grades given in section 2 should be consistent with the comments given.
+In your Referee Report, you will be asked to comment separately on both the proposal and the researcher(s), considering the above assessment criteria.
+The Referee Report consists of two important aspects: your comments on both proposal and researchers (Section 1 below), and numeric grades for both the proposal and researchers (Section 2 below).
+Grades given in Section 2 should be consistent with the comments given.
 Please do not refer to the grades given in your comments, as they are not revealed to the applicants.

-The assessors of these proposals are researchers from a broad range of disciplines, so your comments as a specialist referee are essential in making final judgments on the applications.
-Please note also that your comments as a referee are the most important aspect of your review.
-Gradings without comments may be discounted by the Marsden Fund Council.
+Note also that your comments as a referee are the most important aspect of your review.
+Gradings without comments, or alongside very limited comments, may be discounted by the assessment panel.